-In addition, with Lewatit® MP 62 WS and Lewatit® S 4528 we are offering two weak base anion (WBA) exchange resins.
+The initial focus here is on weak base anion (WBA) exchange resins, specifically Lewatit® MP 62 WS and Lewatit® S 4528.
 The latter is used as a free base for removing acids and also decolorizing, for example, sugar solutions, gelatin, glycerin, and whey.
 Lewatit® MP 62 WS is used for decontaminating ground and surface water, recovering precious metals, and neutralizing organic process flows.

-With WBA exchange resins, the functionalization of the base polymer requires multiple steps involving a range of reagents and auxiliary materials, which is why the sustainability effect of this fully bio-circular monomer becomes "diluted" during Styrene can be derived from tall oil, a by-product of pulp production from conifers.
+With WBA exchange resins, the functionalization of the base polymer requires multiple steps involving a range of reagents and auxiliary materials, which is why the sustainability effect of this fully bio-circular monomer becomes "diluted" during synthesis with reaction partners and auxiliary materials from fossil sources.

+Styrene can be derived from tall oil, a by-product of pulp production from conifers.